jacquessham/sfotraffic/Part2/readme.md

 Traditional time-series models may not make useful prediction as the disruption has been happening long enough that using autoregressive integrate moving average models or any approach heavily rely on 2018-2020 data will not return prediction with rebound momentum.
 If the prediction is not useful for our goal, we may find different approach to make the prediction to our goal.

 ## Files
-In this part, the folder contains the following files:
+In this part, the folder contains the following scripts:
 <ul>
 	<li>prediction_step1.py</li>
 	<li>prediction_step2.py</li>